 - Drain grease, and return meat to skillet.

-- Stir in tomatoes with juice, barbecue sauce, spice mixture, and liquid smoke.
+Stir in corn, onion, tomatoes with juice, barbecue sauce, spice mixture, and liquid smoke.

 - Bring to boil.